ND-008/E-Type/README.md

 # E-Type

-E-Type is an open source typing course that helps users improve keyboard speed and accuracy.
+E-Type is an open source typing course that helps users improve typing speed and typing accuracy.
 Written entirely in C++, E-Type runs natively on Linux, Windows, and macOS and is available free to all.

 ## Features